corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 });
 ```

-Remember that there is no runtime cost and fully typesafe.
+Remember that this has no runtime cost and is fully type-safe.
 Not bad for a compiled language.

 ## Options hashes at home